Oil eases below four-year highs; U.S. inventory rise expected

 “Softening demand growth and new supply should cool the bullish sentiment and push prices lower by the end of the year,” Barclays said.

-Additional reporting by Henning Gloystein in Singapore and Ahmad Ghaddar in London; Editing by Marguerita Choy and David Gregorio
+Reporting by Jessica Resnick-Ault; Additional reporting by Henning Gloystein in Singapore and Ahmad Ghaddar in London; Editing by David Gregorio and Leslie Adler